 Mean score of companies in the Real Estate Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Public Storage reported total carbon emissions of approximately 89,874,000 kg CO2e, with Scope 1 emissions at about 13,969,000 kg CO2e and Scope 2 emissions (market-based) at approximately 75,897,000 kg CO2e.
-This marks a significant reduction from previous years, with total emissions decreasing from about 129,953,000 kg CO2e in 2022 and 115,550,000 kg CO2e in 2021.
-The company has demonstrated a commitment to reducing its carbon footprint, achieving a notable emissions intensity of approximately 0.45 metric tons CO2e per square foot in 2023, down from 0.51 metric tons CO2e per square foot in 2022.
-However, there are currently no specific reduction targets or climate pledges disclosed by Public Storage, indicating a potential area for future commitment in line with industry standards for climate action.
-Overall, Public Storage's emissions data reflects a positive trend towards sustainability, with ongoing efforts to lower its environmental impact in the self-storage industry.
+In 2023, Public Storage reported total carbon emissions of approximately 89,874,000 kg CO2e, comprising about 13,969,000 kg CO2e from Scope 1 and approximately 75,897,000 kg CO2e from Scope 2 emissions.
+This marks a significant reduction from previous years, with total emissions peaking at about 129,953,000 kg CO2e in 2022.
+The company has demonstrated a commitment to reducing its carbon footprint, achieving a notable decrease in emissions intensity, which fell to approximately 0.45 metric tons CO2e per square foot in 2023, down from 0.51 metric tons CO2e per square foot in 2022.
+Despite these achievements, Public Storage has not disclosed specific reduction targets or initiatives under the Science Based Targets initiative (SBTi) or other climate pledges.
+The absence of detailed reduction strategies suggests a need for further transparency regarding their long-term climate commitments.
+Overall, Public Storage's emissions data reflects a positive trend towards sustainability, with ongoing efforts to manage and reduce their carbon emissions in alignment with industry standards.

 Access structured emissions data, company-specific emission factors, and source documents